sjoerd-verhagen/barcelona-rental-analysis/index.md

 | "Ciutat Vella"        | 846                  | 1339.66     | 700         | 2000        | 303.65         |
 | "Horta Guinardó"      | 88                   | 1299.02     | 750         | 1995        | 284.45         |

+**What I learned**
-I observed that _Nou Barris_ and _Sant Andreu_ have very few listings compared to other districts.
-Given that exploratory analysis typically requires a minimum sample size of around 30 to be statistically meaningful, I will exclude these two districts in later steps.
+_Nou Barris_ and _Sant Andreu_ have very few listings compared to other districts.
+Since exploratory analysis typically requires a sample size of around 30 to be statistically meaningful, I decided to exclude these two districts in later steps to ensure more reliable insights.

 </details>

 <details>
   <summary>Step 2.2 – Which districts give the best value for money (€/m²)? </summary

+**Step overview**
-In this step, I calculated how rental prices per square metre vary across districts (excluding _Sant Andreu_ and _Nou Barris_), by counting listings and finding the average, minimum, maximum, and standard deviation of price per m².
-Then I ordered the districts from cheapest to most expensive per square metre.
+In this step, I examined how rental prices per square metre vary across districts (excluding _Sant Andreu_ and _Nou Barris_).
+I counted listings and calculated average, minimum, maximum, and standard deviation of price per m², then ranked districts from cheapest to most expensive.

 ```sql
 SELECT